alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

   ![gitlab](/images/gitlab20.png)
 4. Do not copy and paste everything at once.
 Do line by line.
+5. For git commit command, use -m flag.  `git commit -m 'your message'`
 5. Modify the first line as follows.
 Add your username and password to the url ..hemakuma:cisco123@

   `git remote add origin http://hemakuma:cisco123@192.168.99.100/hemakuma/ansible.git`